ArenKDesai/Aren-s-Notes/Kafka.md

 #UWMadison #CS544

-Most forms of communication are
+Most forms of programmatical communication are synchronous